deeplearning4j/deeplearning4j/macOSx10 (CPU only).md

 6c. make sure there are no exports for variables like LIBRARY_PATH, or LD_LIBRARY_PATH or DYLD_LIBRARY_PATH, but if they are, and are pointing to anything inside clang-omp remove the clang-omp bits (or if you have trouble, remove the paths entirely)

 7. `cd $LIBND4j_HOME`
-8. `./buildnativeoperations.sh blas cpu` (This will give a LOT of warnings, dont fret, if the last line is something like `[100%] Built target nd4j`)
+8. `./buildnativeoperations.sh` (This will give a LOT of warnings, dont fret, if the last line is something like `[100%] Built target nd4j`)

+9. Now download the latest JavaCPP (https://github.com/bytedeco/javacpp) and build it using `mvn clean install -X -DskipTests -Dmaven.javadoc.skip=true`

 9. Now download the latest nd4j files from the repo